RICKCOYL/Hotel-finder/README.md

 # Online hotel directory

-> This is a capstone/exam project for the [Microverse](https://www.microverse.org) module HTML/CSS.
-It is a Crafts(handmades) website using HTML, CSS3/SCSS, Bootstrap, and Font awesome.
+> This is a capstone project for the [Microverse](https://www.microverse.org) module HTML/CSS.
+It is a hotel directory website built using HTML, CSS3, Bootstrap, and Font awesome.

-## Watch a video presentation of the project [here](https://www.loom.com/share/1ecb819a678e4b3f8681da87415597cf).
+## Watch a video presentation of the project [here](https://www.loom.com/share/c38f42ac4f94435da8f01fb6c11457c4).
 The website is built using this [mockup](https://www.behance.net/gallery/25563385/PatashuleKE)

 ## Website Screenshot

 ![screenshot](./assests/images/project-screenshot.png)

-The project is built using HTML and CSS/SCSS with an extensive use of the grid and flex propreties.
+The project is built using HTML and CSS with an extensive use of the grid and flex propreties.

 ## Built With

 - HTML
-- CSS3/SCSS
+- CSS3
 - Bootstrap
 - Font awesome icons
 - Webhint/Stylelint linters
-- NPM scripts for testing and running the SCSS changes
+- NPM scripts for testing

 ## Live Demo

 [Live Demo ](https://raw.githack.com/RICKCOYL/Directory-of-Schools/development/index.html)

-(You can also navigate between pages using the navigation links and the search form.)

 ## To get a local copy up and running follow these simple example steps.